Benga music

 Benga is a genre of Kenyan popular music.
 It evolved between the late 1940s and late 1960s, in Kenya's capital city of Nairobi.
-In the 1940s, the African Broadcasting Service in Nairobi aired a steady stream of soukous, South African kwela, Congolese finger-style guitar and various kinds of Cuban dance music that heavily influenced emergence of benga.
-There were also popular folk songs of Tanzania and Kenya's Luo peoples that formed the base on benga creation.
+In the 1940s, the African Broadcasting Service in Nairobi aired a steady stream of soukous, South African kwela, Congolese finger-style guitar and various kinds of Cuban dance music that heavily influenced the emergence of benga.
+There were also popular folk songs of Tanzania and Kenya's Luo peoples that formed the base of benga creation.